wyattbubbylee/wyattbubbylee.com/pages/cyberbrick-project-crane.md

 ![table.jpeg](https://dropper.wayl.one/api/file/30c8f62a-2ecb-4a09-8971-f9fe57e97174.jpeg)

-I am making a construction warehousev on this desk the. dimension of the desk is 100x50in.
+I am making a construction warehousev on this desk the.
+Dimension of the desk is about 100x50in.

 ## Chapter 1